 - Preparing horses for riding and starting or restarting horses to be ridden

-- Dealing with phobias and fears and spooking – whether generalised or specific
+- Dealing with phobias and fears and spooking – whether generalised or specific and including clipping, bathing, worming, injections, wound care, traffic, other animals, separation from the herd.

 - Aggression either from horses to people or between horses